sniku/Pawel.README/README.md

  - I'm more analytical than creative.
 I enjoy art and music but am unable to create any.
  - I'm forward in giving feedback to my colleagues.
 Positive and negative, even when it's awkward.
  - I strive to keep high personal integrity at all times.
  - When I get stressed out, I can get impatient.
-Please call me out on it and I'll address it.
+Please call me out on it, and I'll address it.
  - I can get too quiet at times.
 If you don't know what I'm thinking, ask me.
- - My Swedish is bad and I'm embarrassed to use it!
+ - My Swedish is bad, and I'm embarrassed to use it!
 Challenge me.
- - At times I can jump into programming and neglect my managerial duties.
+ - At times, I can jump into programming and neglect my managerial duties.
 If you feel this is happening, please call me out on it.

 ------------------------------------------------------------------------------------------------